elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/microtasks.md

   <div></div>

-Sure, here's an example.
+Here's an example.
 Let's say we want to watch for changes to a DOM element.
 We can use the `MutationObserver` API for this purpose, and its callbacks will be queued in the Microtask Queue:

 ```javascript
 let div = document.createElement('div');